jryans/devtools-migrate/resource-devtools/README.md

-If you have already updated your add-ons for the earlier file migration and are maintaining two paths for 43 and earlier vs. 44 and later, I would suggest just replacing the 44 and later path.
+If you have already updated your add-ons for the earlier file migration and are maintaining two paths for 43 and earlier vs. 44 and later, I would suggest just replacing the 44 path with these changes.
 One reason this change was made in 44 was to avoid creating yet a 3rd set of paths for add-ons to maintain.

-For the moment, the same small set of shimmed files are available all paths they have lived at over time:
+For the moment, the same set of shimmed files are available at all paths they have lived at over time (43 and earlier, early 44, and late 44), so for the following files, add-ons will continue to work:

 * `Console.jsm`
 * `dbg-client.jsm`